My Favorite Fashion Books

 Even in the digital age of online tutorials for tying a scarf, there’s something nostalgic about having a hard copy that shows you each step on paper.
 The visuals are striking, too, and help make sense of the different folds.

-• DIY T-shirt Crafts (Amazon)
+• DIY T-shirt Crafts (BookShop)

 Chances are, we all have old t-shirts collecting dust in our closets.
 Put them to good use with one of the tutorials found in this book.
 There’s something for everyone!